-Cyber Fraud Training has been 12 years in the making.
+Throughout my 28 year career in law enforcement, and now as a private investigator, I have come to appreciate the power of open source information as a critical investigative tool.
 In 2004, as a detective with Canada’s third largest police department, I was assigned to investigate online fraud and cyber crime.
 In 2006, while investigating West African online crime, I met up with a private investigator out of Texas by the name of Terrill Caplan.
-With Terrill’s assistance and vast knowledge of West African and 419 advance fee fraud, computer and Internet based investigations, we were able to prevent hundreds of millions of dollars worth of global fraud.
+With Terrill’s assistance and his vast knowledge of West African and 419 advance fee fraud, combined with my computer and Internet investigative skill set, we were able to prevent hundreds of millions of dollars worth of global fraud.
 You can read a few of our disclosable successes under the Media Section.

 While working fraud files together we dealt with thousands of victims who had been scammed and, quite frankly, some of the cases were truly heartbreaking.
-We kept asking ourselves, “What can we do to help prevent online fraud since we can not change the mindset of criminals?”
-Based on our combined 30 years of fraud experience we know that the issues we face were and still are:
+We kept asking ourselves, “What can we do to help prevent online fraud?”
+Based on our combined 60 years of combating fraud and investigative experience we know that the issues we faced were, and still are:

-- The banks were reluctant to admit there was any fraud (they still are) even though credit and debit card fraud continues to be the number one fraud activity.
+- The banks reluctance to admit there was any fraud (they still are) even though credit and debit card fraud continues to be the number one fraud activity.

 - The financial institutions continue to wire victims money overseas even though they know that the money wire is fraudulent.